Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 This prototype contributes to research in:

-- Incremental declarative constraint evolution
+- Incremental process discovery using declarative constraints
-- Controlled rule injection
-- Constraint relaxation
-- Declarative-to-procedural transformation
+- consistency checking
-- Process discovery under evolving rule sets
-- Empirical evaluation of behavioral change

 The formal construction of the trial rule set:

 R_trial = R_existing ∪ R_new^inc